Sinatra Sessions Revisited

 Another lucky break, as Robert was allowed entrance into the closed recording of a Sinatra/Jobim session.

 RF: It was around the winter of '67.
 I called Sonny's secretary, who I got to know by then, who said the Sinatra/Jobim sessions were at 8pm, and told me whatever the date was in January.
-So I went over to the session, and there's a guy standing out at the front of the studio door, who said, 'Oh, No, there are no guests tonight.
+So I went over to the session, and Sarge Weiss, one of Frank's top aids, was standing at the front of the studio door, said, 'Oh, No, there are no guests tonight.
 It's a completely closed session.'

 So I said, I'd talked to Sonny's secretary, and she told me to come in.
 And he said, 'No, it's completely closed, Frank is adamant about this.'
 So luckily, at that very moment, Sonny comes out of the studio and says, 'Hi, Rob.'
 And I said, 'Sonny, oh, I was really looking forward to this.
 But I guess things have changed since I talked to your secretary.'
 And he said, 'What do you mean?'
 And then he said, 'No, that's alright.
 It'll be fine.
 It's not a problem.'
 And he just waved me in.